Prayer

 “In these days he went out to the mountain to pray, and all night he continued in prayer to God.” - Luke 6:12 (ESV)

 In Matthew, Jesus gives us clear guidance on prayer, and in Luke we see Him modeling it with His own life.
 The guidance is simple yet profound: talk to the Father.
 Spend quiet time with Him where you can be fully truthful and hear the confident, steady voice of the Spirit within.
+He hears you and will respond in His perfect timing and way.

-Prayer as Surrender and Intimacy
+Intimacy in Prayer as Surrender and Intimacy

 My Encouragement for You